GryllsAddons/ShaguTweaks-mods/README.md

 *Improved exp information on mouseover.*

 - **Macro Icons & Cooldowns**
 *Show macro icons & cooldowns on the action bars.*
+In order to fix the range and cooldown check of macros, you have to write the following line at the top of each macro:
+***/run if nil then CastSpellByName("SPELLNAME"); end***
+Make sure to replace ***SPELLNAME*** with the actual name of your spell.

 - **Mouseover Bars**
 *Hides the relevant action bar and shows on mouseover.*